The COVID-19 pandemic is an evolving situation. This page will be updated as information is made available.

 Reviewed and Updated by: UT Health Austin’s Clinical Quality Manager

 Your safety and health are our top priority.
-Therefore, to manage significantly larger patient volumes, UT Health Austin recommends patients stay home if you have mild-to-moderate symptoms, use home monitoring and care for those symptoms.
+UT Health Austin recommends patients stay home if you have mild-to-moderate symptoms, use home monitoring and care for COVID-19 symptoms.
 Please note that people with COVID-19 experience mild symptoms, similar to the common cold.
 Currently, there are no antiviral medications to treat Coronavirus and antibiotics are not useful for treating viral infections such as Coronavirus.

 If you are experiencing new, or worsening, of any of the following symptoms or, if you suspect you may have been exposed to COVID-19, before going to an urgent care or the ER, we recommend you call your doctor or healthcare provider’s office.

 If you develop any of these emergency warning signs* for COVID-19 get medical attention immediately:

 - Persistent pain or pressure in the chest

 *This list is not all inclusive.
 Please consult your medical provider for any other symptoms that are severe or concerning to you.

 Call 911 if you have a medical emergency: Notify the operator that you have, or think you might have, COVID-19.
 If possible, put on a cloth face covering or surgical mask before medical help arrives.